-The fourth re-release of the eighth full-length studio album by legendary American Thrash Metal band.
+The seventh full-length studio album by legendary American Hard Rock band.

 Finland’s Misery Inc. play a Heavy Metal/Power Metal based form of Melodic Death Metal meets Thrash meets Goth Rock.
 Second album from this Finnish band, and about 20 steps forward from their debut.
 Catchier, heavier, more melodic, more diverse.